 In my research, I am particularly guided by the following questions:

-• How does the individual become subject?
-To what extent is it entangled in rigid norm structures and to what extent can it break free from them, possibly even influence them?
-What role do language, aesthetics and law play in this?
+• How does the individual become a subject?
+To what extent is it entangled in rigid norm structures and to what extent can it break free from them or influence them?
+What role do language, law and technology play in these dynamics?

 • How are legal and cultural binding paradigms changing due to increasing trans- and international networks, and not least due to decentralisation efforts?

-• What impact does digitalisation have on social dynamics and the institutional structure of our society?
-How does the striving for ever more autonomous, virtually based – and thus disembodied – forms of life affect the foundations of our community and concepts of subjectivity?
+• What impact does digitisation have on social dynamics and the institutional structure of our society?
+How does the striving for more autonomous, virtually based and thus disembodied forms of life affect the foundations of our culture and concepts of subjectivity?
 Does this lead to a dissolution of social contexts or do new forms of community and new social ties emerge?

 • What are the ideological foundations and cultural and legal implications of blockchain technology?
-To what extent will it – with the proliferation of legal tech – actually change the legal landscape?
+To what extent will it change the legal landscape?
 What does its quest for „decentralised justice“ and „self-sovereign identity“ mean for the traditional functioning and foundations of our legal and cultural system?
+What are the risks

 • What role does the body, materiality, nature play in all this?